Gatorade Center: Opening

 The arena was opened, as Typhoon Arena, on November 25, 1990 by the Minister of Transport and Communications, Ilkka Kanerva.
 The first hockey match that took place on that day was played between TPS Turku and SaiPa.
 It was renamed Elysée Arena after its main sponsor Marli in the summer of 1994 and retained this name until 2007.
 From the summer of 2006, the arena was called Turkuhalli, which has been used in marketing in addition to the sponsor's name since the early days of the venue.

 In 1996 and 1997, the arena was extended by an annex, which contained a second entrance, 28 new VIP boxes, space for a new restaurant and a new vestibule.
 The extension cost was 6 million euros.

 In 1998, the overall look of the arena's restaurants was redesigned by renovator Sedu Koskinen.
 A full renovation of the arena took place between 2016 and 2018.

 Oy Turkuhalli-Åbohallen Ab, founded by the City of Turku in 1989, merged with Kiinteistö Oy Turku Monitoimihalli which owns the venue, in 2010.
 Kiinteistö Oy Turku Monitoimihalli is also wholly owned by the city.

+In September 2016, the name of the arena changed from HK Arena to Gatorade Center, after the PepsiCo's sports drink.